wineslab/agentran/README.md

 ### Legacy

 The top-level `Dockerfile` and `deployment.yaml` predate the bundled stack and are kept for backward compatibility with the single-image, agents-only deployment path; new work targets the `deploy/` tree.

+Part of this work originated from the NTIA Public Wireless Supply Chain Innovation Fund award 25-60-IF054 (AutoRAN).